Label Sets / Question Sets

 #### **10. Slider**

-**Slider** allows the labeler to answer the question by moving the sliding bar (ex: from 1 to 10).
+**Slider** allows labelers to answer a question by selecting a numeric value within a defined range (example: from 1 to 10).

-When you change the **minimum** or **maximum value** of a slider question, any existing answers outside the new range will trigger a message in the Row/Document Labeling extension.
-This message appears automatically when users open the affected row or document, ensuring answers stay within the updated range.
+When you change the **minimum** or **maximum** value of a slider question, existing answers outside the new range will trigger an error message in the **Row labeling** or **Document labeling** extension when users select the affected row or document.

 {% hint style="info" %}